If you have a query about getting your DBS check please see below and see if it's answered

 What is the process for acquiring a DBS check?

-Please download the DBS Procedure document for an outline of the process and to request a pack please email email@example.com, detailing the number of packs required and the postal address for them to be sent to.
+To request a pack please email email@example.com, detailing the number of packs required and the postal address for them to be sent to.

 Do I need to pay to get a DBS check?

-From 1st April 2014 anyone who applies for a DBS check and is not a Home Nation Association member will be required to pay a £10 administration fee for their check.
+Anyone who applies for a DBS check and is not a Home Nation Association member will be required to pay a £10 administration fee for their check.
 British Triathlon will absorb this cost for Home Nation Association members who volunteer within the sport.
 Individuals who are paid for their role will need to pay £54 to have their application processed regardless of whether they are a Home Nation Association member or not.
 Payment details will be included with the application pack.

 I already hold a DBS check with another sport/organisation, do I need to complete another one?